 We should not simply say, ‘We do not use smartphones because they are difficult.’
 We should tell younger developers why we cannot use smartphones – they will want to hear it."

 In Wakamiya’s eyes, life gets better with age.
 From her talks and interviews, she seems to truly enjoy her time and every challenge.
-When getting into the AI bandwagon, she feels that it’s imperative that we have to continue to be creative and connected with others, as it is what distinguish humans from machines.
+In the AI era, she feels that it’s imperative to keep being creative and connected with others, as it is what distinguish humans from machines.

-What she value most in her life is the “hardworking” spirit regardless of age, and I think that’s the legacy she leaves behind for us to savor.
-Together with other senior role models, they teach us a precious lesson that aging isn’t something to be feared, but celebrated.
+What she values most in her life is the gambari spirit regardless of age, and I think that’s the legacy she leaves behind for us to savor.
+Together with other senior role models , they teach us a precious lesson that aging isn’t something to be feared but celebrated, and perhaps even look forward to.
+Thank you so much, Wakamiya-sensei!